 has failed miserably - see note in the preface of the PDF document.

 If you are looking for a short description in German language, look here.

 How to use SpecLab with SDR-IQ is described here;

-and how to use SpecLab with PERSEUS (without a virtual audio cable in between)
+how to use SpecLab with PERSEUS (without an annoying virtual audio cable)

 If you need help getting the program running, or have questions about a

 particular function, look into the

 forum at Yahoo.

 (SpecLab screenshot in "Colour Direction Finder" mode, VLF spectrum,

 Spectrum Lab runs under Windows 98, 2000, ME, XP (home and professional),